TCLamnidis/BareBonesBash/README.md

 <p align="center"><img title="Source: https://giphy.com/gifs/stroll-82abB3W2DknkY" src="https://media.giphy.com/media/82abB3W2DknkY/giphy.gif" width="20%"></p>

-We can use the tool `less`, which prints the file to screen, but allows you to move up and down the output with your arrow keys.
-You can also move down a full screen with space.
+We can use the tool `less`, which prints the file to screen, but allows you to move up and down the output with your `arrow keys`.
+You can also move down a full screen with the `spacebar`.

 ```bash
 less ERR2020601.fastq.gz

 ```

 You can quit by pressing "q" on your keyboard.